TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 Transfer learning is a technique where a model that has been trained on a large dataset (e.g. `ImageNet <http://www.image-net.org/>`_) is used as a starting point for training a model on a smaller dataset.
 This is particularly useful when the smaller dataset is not large enough to train a model from scratch.
-The ImageNet dataset contains well over 1 million images and 1000 classes.
+The ImageNet dataset contains well over a million images and 1000 classes.
 There are 2 main approaches or scenarios used in transfer learning:

 1. **Feature Extraction**: Use the pre-trained model as a fixed feature extractor.
 In this case, we freeze all the